-Geraniums are one of the most popular summer bedding plants and have remained so for over 150 years.
-Relatively disease hardy, tolerant of drought, and available in a very wide range of flower colours, it is easy to see why geraniums are as popular as they have ever been.
+Geraniums are one of the world's most popular summer bedding plants and have been so f so now for over 150 years.
+Disease resistant, tolerant of drought, and available in a very wide range of flower colours, it is easy to see why geraniums have remained as popular as they have ever been.

-However, purchasing them at you local plant retailer can be expensive, but there is an alternative.
+However, purchasing geraniums can be expensive, but there is an alternative.
 Why not implement some forward planning and take your own geranium cuttings?
 That way you will get exactly the right varieties and as much free (relatively free) stock as you like.
 Not only for next year, but for as many years as your heart desires!

 Just how do you take cuttings from geraniums?

 As with most things timing is all important, and when it comes to taking geranium cuttings you will need be looking at doing so at the end of the summer.
-But before you start taking your geranium cuttings, make sure that all of your tools are sterilised as geraniums can be very susceptible to fungal diseases during propagation.
+But before you start make sure that all of your tools are sterilised as geraniums can be very susceptible to fungal diseases during propagation.